What are the top Chinese social media networks?

 Douban

-According to Synthesio, Douban is “Popular with special interest groups and communities, and for networking around specific topics.
-It has over 100 million users and it’s most active users are intellectuals and pop culture junkies looking for movie, music and book reviews with around 60 million registered users and 80 million active users per month.”
+According to Synthesio, Douban is “Popular with special interest groups and communities, and for networking around specific topics…and it’s most active users are intellectuals and pop culture junkies looking for movie, music and book reviews.”
+While seemingly a niche social network, Douban has about 300 million monthly active users.

 For marketers looking to engage with specific communities, this platform offers many options, but like with most community-based platforms, marketers are advised not to spam.
 Think about marketing on Reddit and how communities are formed and created, and that will provide a better understanding of how to move forward.